dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

     source: {}
 ```

-5) Alternatively, you may also use {{site.prodname}} Manager to inspect and view information and statistics associated with Network policies, Endpoints and Nodes.
+5) Alternatively, you may also use {{site.prodname}} Manager to inspect and view information and metrics associated with policies, endpoints, and nodes.

 ### Enable isolation